jinmatt/socket-chat/README.md

 The app will start on port `3000` on you local machine.

-Append /nickname to display your nick name in chat room. e.g. Open the app in brower as `http://localhost:3000/john`.
-Open multiple windows with different nickname to see the magic of sockets!
+Append /nickname with URL to display your nick name in chat room. e.g. Open the app in browser as `http://localhost:3000/john`.
+Open multiple browser windows with different nickname to see the magic of sockets!

 \- jinmatt